 There is hope though!
 Many women who suffer mild to moderate endometriosis can still conceive and carry a pregnancy to term.
 Especially when you’re implementing the following strategies listed below!

 It’s important to follow an anti-inflammatory diet when dealing with endometriosis.
-That means it’s a good idea to add in lots of these super beneficial anti-inflammatory foods:
+That means it’s a good idea to add in as many of these super beneficial anti-inflammatory foods as possible: